Freight MCP vs CLI: Which Integration Drives More Density

 Operations team morning check

 8am.
 Your ops lead opens Claude Code and says: "Show me all in-transit shipments.
 Flag anything that looks late or has a missing scan."
-The AI calls get-shipments, filters for active loads, calls get-shipment-events for each one, and returns a prioritized list of shipments that need attention.
+The AI calls warp_list_bookings, filters for active loads, calls warp_track for each one to pull current status and last event, and returns a prioritized list of shipments that need attention.
 The ops lead handles 3 exceptions before the rest of the team logs in.

 Customer escalation resolution

 A customer emails: "Where is my order?
 Reference number PO-88421."
 You paste that into Claude Code.
-The AI calls get-shipments with the reference number, finds the order, calls tracking for current status, calls get-shipment-events for the full timeline.
-You reply to the customer with tracking status, ETA, and the last event location in under a minute.
+The AI calls warp_list_bookings and filters for the reference number, finds the order, calls warp_track for current status, ETA, and the last event location.
+You reply to the customer in under a minute.

 Lane performance analysis

 "How are our Atlanta to Chicago shipments performing?
-Pull the last 20 shipments on that lane and tell me average transit time, on time percentage, and total cost."
-The AI searches shipments by origin and destination, pulls events and invoices for each, calculates the metrics, and identifies trends.
+Pull the last 20 shipments on that lane and tell me average transit time, on time percentage, and per-pallet rate."
+The AI calls warp_lane_history with origin and destination ZIPs, gets the rolling 90-day metrics in one call, and identifies trends.
 Then you follow up: "Compare that to Dallas to Phoenix."
-Same conversation, no context lost.
+Same conversation, no context lost, two more warp_lane_history calls.

 Building freight dashboards with live data